FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/visionportal_cpu_and_bandwidth/visionportal-cpu-and-bandwidth.rst

 ----------

-The VisionPortal **automatically optimizes** for maximum frame rate, the number of processed frames per seond (FPS).
+The VisionPortal **automatically optimizes** for maximum frame rate, the number of processed frames per second (FPS).
 Presuming this optimization is based on **CPU resources**, measuring effects on **frame rate** could indirectly reflect CPU resource status/consumption/capacity.